FinHubSA/algorand-dashboard-frontend/README.md

 - `sudo docker-compose build`
 - If you get an error about archive/tar: invalid tar header run:
 - `sudo chown -R 777 ./`
 - This is in the folder with the frontend and backend.
-NB make sure you are not calling this for the root folder.
-REMEMBER the dot in front of the forward slash.
+NB make sure you are not calling this for the computer root folder because it might mess up your computer :(.
+REMEMBER the dot in front of the forward slash if on a linux system.
+If on a mac get the full path to the algorand app.
 - `sudo docker-compose up -d`
 - The app will be on localhost:3000 and the api on localhost:8000
 - To stop the docker container